sveken/nicetube/README.md

 docker run -p 8085:8085 --restart always ghcr.io/sveken/nicetube:main
 ```

+## Cookies
+To extract a cookies file to get around age restriction or bot check you will need to sign into youtube on a computer.
+Then export those cookies for example using yt-dlp ``.\yt-dlp.exe --cookies-from-browser firefox --cookies cookies.txt``.

+Then place the cookies.txt file inside the folder you are mapping with docker or next to nicetube if running stand alone.
+Standalone flag is ``-cookie thefilehere.txt``
 ## Known issues / TODO

 - I want the docker image to be smaller.